dosu0/assembly/README.md

       1. On **macOS** using [**Homebrew 🍺**](https://brew.sh): `brew install nasm`
       2. On **Debian** based systems using **apt-get**: `sudo apt-get install nasm`
 3. GCC Compiler tools (for `make` and `ld`)
-   1. On macOS, install [Xcode](https://developer.apple.com/xcode/) or 'the command line tools'
+   1. On macOS, install [Xcode](https://developer.apple.com/xcode/) or 'the command line tools'.
-   2. On Linux install gcc
+   2. On Linux install gcc.
       1. Debian based systems: `sudo apt-get install gcc`

 4. Finally, to assemble and link the programs, run `./build.sh`